Treasury looters using foreign currency exchange to launder funds, GIABA warns

 Likewise, the Director and Chief Executive Officer of the Nigerian Financial Intelligence Unit (NFIU), Modibbo Tukur, identified BDC operations as a weak link in the anti-graft war.

-He said the country was committed to the full implementation of all the recommended action plans with a view to tackling corruption, money laundering and terrorist financing.
+He said the country was committed to the full implementation of all the recommended action plans to tackle corruption, money laundering and terrorist financing.

 In his goodwill message, the National President of the Association of Bureau de Change Operators of Nigeria (ABCON), Alhaji Aminu Gwadabe, commended GIABA for organising the workshop.

-“This conference no doubt clearly demonstrates to the regional agency, understanding of our gate keepers’ role in the financial ecosystem.
+“This conference no doubt demonstrates to the regional agency, an understanding of our gatekeepers’ role in the financial ecosystem.

-“As key players in the foreign exchange bureau sector, we have a responsibility to ensure that our operations are transparent, accountable and complaint with international best practices on AML/CFT”, he added.
+“As key players in the foreign exchange bureau sector, we have a responsibility to ensure that our operations are transparent, accountable and compliant with international best practices on AML/CFT”, he added.

 Disclaimer